Welcome to the world's most extensive apples (pommes) database.

 1

-summary: A classic pink-fleshed apple developed in the 1940s by California fruit breeder Albert Etter.
+summary: A classic pink-fleshed apple developed in the early 1940s by California fruit breeder Albert Etter.

 summary: A red flesh apple named by Bill Schultz.